-Accessories for Bandai Hi-Metal VF-19Kai: Tamashii Exclusive Sound Booster
+Accessories for Bandai Hi-Metal (Original) VF-19Kai: Sound Booster

 Observations & Critique: It should be “spiritia-booster”

 The minute you see the box you’ll start wondering if you paid too much.
-Inside an outer brown shipping box is a layer of tissue paper and then the typical two-tone box of a Tamashii exclusive.
-Cutting some tape and opening the box reveals the diminutive sound booster and a black clip to connect it to a VF-19Kai toy.
+Inside an outer brown shipping box is a layer of tissue paper and then the typical (for that era) two-tone box of a Tamashii exclusive.
+Cutting some tape and opening the box reveals the diminutive sound booster, a black clip to connect it to a VF-19Kai toy, and instructions.
+The sound booster works in flying mode with any Tamashii Stage Act display stand so it would have been nice had one been included.

 The only durability issue I could find was that one of the plastic pink reflective pieces inside my boosters was loose and could pop out of its proper position.
 It very simply pops back into place so I don’t really consider this much of an issue but it certainly could become one if someone popped the piece out and was unable to find it.
-After handling both the Yamato version and the Bandai version it does seem like the Yamato version is made out of better quality and thicker grade plastic.
+The Yamato Sound Booster feels like its made of higher quality plastic.

 Original Post Date: January 18, 2012

-2 Replies to “Accessories for Bandai Hi-Metal VF-19Kai: Tamashii Exclusive Sound Booster”
+2 Replies to “Accessories for Bandai Hi-Metal (Original) VF-19Kai: Sound Booster”

 1. Yes they were used in space but the name is misleading.
 They don’t boost SOUND (which is non-existant in space) but rather “sound energy.”
 The main singer/character of Macross Seven generates an energy with his singing (“anima spiritia”) that, if memory serves, helps defeat the bad guys.
 I can’t remember if his singing causes the brain-washed soldiers of the ProtoDevlin to lose their will to fight or if it actually hurts them… it’s not a series I’m dying to rewatch.
 You may enjoy knowing that this same character has a gun that shoots speaker bullets so his speakers can penetrate enemy mecha and they’ll be forced to “Listen to [his] song!”